Trend

 Usage

-It was often used to convey towards someone of the opposite sex in whom one had no interest.
+It was often used to convey disinterest towards someone of the opposite sex.

-However, since it carries a derogatory connotation, caution is required when using it.
+However, since it carries a negative connotation, caution is required when using it.

 Example sentence